 This spring, the Library Book Club invites the Regent and CBN community to devote 20-30 minutes per day to reading literature and to rediscover the pleasure of sharing ideas about books by joining us at our book discussions.
 The reading schedule is comprised of two great classics and two highly acclaimed contemporary works.
 All four of titles can be read with as little a commitment as twenty minutes per day, although completing the book is not a requirement for attending the meeting.

-In response to several requests, Book Club meetings will now take place at noon on the final Thursday of each month in the Library Conference Room, located inside Library Administration.
-Check the events tab of our Facebook or Google+ page for confirmed dates and times.
+Except for April, all discussions will take place at noon on the final Thursday of the month in the Library Conference Room.
+Check the events tab of our Facebook or Google+ page for any updates.
 Tea and refreshments are served, and participants are welcome to bring a lunch.

 Library Book Club Schedule Spring 2014